The battle between two of the best mobile app development frameworks.

 React Native: On the other hand, React Native is not that mature hybrid app development framework and still requires some time before it can take on frameworks like Flutter. react Native completely lags behind in the race in this comparison.

 Verdict: Flutter wins this one by eliminating the need for languages like XML and JSX.

 Community holds great value to the mobile app development as it can help them in many ways.
 From learning the basics to overcome the most complicated bugs during the development, a healthy community can always come handy.

-Flutter: Flutter is new to this landscape, but surprisingly, it’s growing at supersonic speed, and if the framework continues to hold the pace, it will overcome React Native in the coming time.
+Flutter: Flutter is new to this ecosystem, but surprisingly, it’s growing at supersonic speed, and if the framework continues to hold the pace, it will overcome React Native in the coming time.

 React Native: Being older than Flutter, it has big names under its roof like Walmart, Discovery VR, Adidas Glitch, Wix, and a lot more apps that are built on this framework.
 For instance, the community of React native app development and the developers following it’s larger than Flutter.